What we teach.

 Regulate.
 Recognise.
 Respond effectively.

 Grounded in the ability model of emotional intelligence and validated assessment frameworks, extended through cross-cultural emotion research.
-This is EI as an operational skill - not a personality quiz or a wellness exercise.
+This is emotional intelligence as an operational skill, not a personality quiz or a wellness exercise.

-• Regulation techniques that actually hold up under operational stress, not just in a calm training room
+- Regulation techniques that hold up under operational stress, not just in a calm training room

-Standalone course or integrated with Advanced Behavioural & Credibility Analysis and Psychological First Aid as a cohesive practitioner programmeme.
+Standalone course or integrated with Courses 1 and 3 as a cohesive practitioner programme.
 Sector-specific scenarios and role-play exercises throughout.

 Psychological First Aid